mozilla-l10n/localizer-documentation/src/products/focus/testing_focus.md

 ## Locale sign-offs

-L10n-drivers and the localization team will work together to determine if a locale can ship or not, for each release.

-For mobile app projects (so all except Firefox for Android), all locales with complete translations and without errors on the [web dashboard](https://l10n.mozilla-community.org/webstatus/?product=focus-ios) at l10n deadline are considered for shipping.
-Additionally, they must have no visible l10n errors upon review of the locale’s screenshots (e.g., significant truncation, text overflow, encoding, etc.) besides what may have already been reported to the mobile team to correct.
+Unless there are visible l10n errors upon review of the locale’s screenshots (e.g., significant truncation, text overflow, encoding, etc.) - and besides what may have already been reported to the mobile team to correct - we will ship any locale that has started to localize (this applies to both Focus products).

 Focus for Android issues [can be filed here](https://github.com/mozilla-mobile/focus-android/issues/).<br/>
 Focus for iOS issues [can be filed here](https://github.com/mozilla-mobile/focus-ios/issues).

-Details concerning all this process are always announced on the [[l10n Discourse Channel](https://discourse.mozilla.org/c/l10n/).
+Details concerning any major updates concerning these products are always announced on the [[l10n Discourse Channel](https://discourse.mozilla.org/c/l10n/) - and reflected in this document as well.